Razlif/origami-web-portal/README.md

 ## Deployment tips

 - Back up `server/data/` or replace the file stores with your own persistence layer if you need redundancy.

+- after you add a widget save the page and refresh  to view it